Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps: Main constructions

 \section{Main constructions}

 In this section we perform main constructions needed for the proofs of our main results.
-After some initial setups in Section~\ref{setup}, we provide standard hyperbolicity estimates in Section~\ref{hyp}.
+In Section~\ref{constants-s} we introduce the dimension reducibility which will be assumed throughout the rest of the paper.
+In Section~\ref{hyp} we provide standard hyperbolicity estimates.
 In Section~\ref{quasi} we construct two graph-invariant surfaces, and in Section~\ref{Cantorset} construct two Cantor sets.
+In Section~\ref{s-c} we describe the structure of these Cantor sets in terms of symbolic dynamics.